The Generalized Friendship Paradox for Spectral Centralities: Introduction

-After this introduction, in Section~\ref{sec:paradox-def} we set up notation for an undirected graph \(G=(V,E)\) and introduce the notion of centrality paradox and define five prototypical centrality measures (degree, walk-count, eigenvector, Katz and PageRank) that will be studied.
-In Section~\ref{sec:comparison} we prove the centrality paradox for each of these cases, showing that on any connected graph the mean neighbor-centrality strictly exceeds the node’s own score.
-Section~\ref{sec:comparison} then compares two different friend-averaging statistics (the node-averaged versus edge-sampled versions) and highlights when they agree or differ.
-Finally, in Section~\ref{sec:discussion} we discuss limitations of our approach (in particular for distance-based measures), connections to sparse random-graph models via local weak limits, and promising directions for extending these results to more global or tree-like settings.
+To place our work within the existing literature, we summarize our main contributions and also provide an outline of the paper.
+After this introduction, in Section~\ref{sec:paradox-def} we set up notation for an undirected graph \(G=(V,E)\) and introduce the notion of centrality paradox and define five prototypical spectral centrality indices (degree, walk counts, eigenvector, Katz and PageRank) that will be studied. \begin{itemize} \item[(a)] We formalize a neighbour-averaged version of the generalized friendship paradox for a centrality vector \(\br\), expressed as the inequality \(\langle \mathbf{1}, C \br\rangle \geq \langle \mathbf{1}, \br\rangle\), where \(C = D^{-1}A\).
+This formulation is distinct from the edge-sampled versions studied in, for example, \citet{eom2014generalized} and \citet{higham2019centrality}.
+In Section~\ref{sec:comparison} we prove the centrality paradox for each of the above examples, showing that on any connected graph the mean neighbor-centrality strictly exceeds the node’s own score.

+\item[(b)] We compare two natural “friends’ averages” of centrality—node-wise neighbour averaging and edge-based sampling—and show by examples that in general neither dominates the other.
+Section~\ref{sec:comparison} compares these two different friend-averaging statistics.

+\item[(c)] Finally, in Section~\ref{sec:discussion} we discuss limitations of our approach (in particular for distance-based measures), connections to sparse random-graph models via local weak limits, and promising directions for extending these results to more global or tree-like settings.